 - Spring 2020 and earlier Course of Study

 Group advising is offered for students interested in applying to the program.
 Sessions are offered monthly during the fall and spring semesters.
 Not able to make a live info session?
-A recording of the most recent advising session is available here (September 25, 2020).
-After attending a live info session, future students can schedule one-on-one advising appointments for additional questions here.
+You can download a recording of the latest info session.

 Pre-Nursing, Undeclared SJSU students can receive additional advising through Academic Advising in the Student Services Center.
 SJSU students can also utilize the CHHS Student Success Center for assistance with GE advising and major prerequisites.